List: The Wealthiest African Countries in 2023 Ranked by GDP

 Crude oil reserves are abundant in this developing Saharan country and the economy is heavily reliant on it.
 So much so that hydrocarbons (oil and natural gas) make up almost 70% of the income of the country.
 A recent discovery of more crude oil reserves have boosted this rapidly growing industrial country.

 Other sectors that make up the Algerian economy include agriculture, industrial works, commercial services, and construction.
-The country is also one of the largest suppliers of Ammonia in Africa.
+The country is also one of the largest suppliers of ammonia in Africa.

 However, it is worth noting that the recent depression and instability in oil prices has resulted in a decline in the country’s currency reserves.
 In addition, political uncertainty and scandals in the hydrocarbon industry have caused a dip in Algeria’s economic growth.